greenelab/deep-review/sections/04_study.md

 as image-based profiling or morphological profiling - a higher degree of accuracy, stemming from the freedom from human-tuned feature extraction strategies.

-*Transfer learning from non-biological datasets to biological imaging data could fit here, and that does seem like an important topic.
-Or transfer learning could be a more general topic for the Discussion section.*

 ### Single-cell